jemmy512/book-notes/CS/refactoring-2.md

     1. Split Loop (227) to isolate the accumulation
     2. Slide Statements (223) to bring the initializing code next to the accumulation
     3. Extract Function (106) to create a function for calculating the total
-    4. Inline Variable (123) to remove the variable completely
+    4. `Inline Variable` to remove the variable completely

 In particular, should a test fail during a refactoring, if I can’t immediately see and fix the problem, I’ll revert to my last good commit and redo what I just did with smaller steps.